 As you type, Stellarium will make a list of objects which contains what you have typed so far.
 The first of the list of matching objects will be highlighted.
-If you press the previous the selection will change to the next item in the list.
-Pressing the previous item.
-Hitting the previous item.
+If you press the have typed so far.
+The first of the list of matching objects will be highlighted.
+If you press the have key, the selection will change to the next item in the list.
+Pressing the have key will bring you to the previous item.
+Hitting the have key will center on the currently highlighted object and close the Search window.